radoslawkol/MobileEventsApp/README.md

 # MobileEventsApp

+## Overview
 This is mobile app created in React Native.
-The idea behind it is to find events on map and read more about them.
-User can also create an account.
+The idea behind it is to find events on map and read more about them, also the user can bookmark the most interesting events.
-Owning the account enables creating new events and bookmark the most interesting.
+An account may be created by user, as well.
+It enables creating new events, setting their location, adding  details and information.

 ## Story
-I was curious how mobile development looks like.
-It is my first mobile app project.
-I'm aware that it's not perfect and some things could be done better or improved with more features.
-But I'm still glad that I designed this project in Figma and completed this project by myself.
-Now, I have wider perspective and satisfaction that I tried sth different.
+I built this app, because I was curious how mobile development differs from web programming.
+I decided to create events app, because I wanted to create fullstack mobile app with map.
+Thanks to this project I have wider overview on mobile development and possiblities which React Native offers.
+The features which I had to dedicate more attention was screen navigating system, which works a bit different while developing on mobile.

 ## App